 Back in 2012 I made a numer of upgrades to my Mac Pro to try to extend its useful life.
 The upgrades were a success and the posts I made such as upgrading the Xeon CPUs remain some of this blog’s most popular.
-It seems therefore that I’m certainly not alone in still running one of these venerable machines.
+It therefore seems likely that I’m not alone in still running one of these venerable machines.

 After what seems like an eternity waiting for the new Mac Pro to arrive, as superb as it is it doesn’t suit my needs.
 After factoring in the costs of adding Thunderbolt equipped external storage it is also impossible to justify the cost.
 From a performance perspective I’m still not suffering any great hardship with my Mac Pro 1,1.
 However I have a number of other Macs and have become accustomed to running OS X Mavericks and would really like to be able to run it on the 1,1.

 The last version of OS X officially supported for the Mac Pro 1,1 is 10.7.5 Lion.
 Later versions require a 64bit EFI to boot.
 My Pro is the very first of the Intel machines introduced and is crippled by a 32bit EFI although the Xeon CPUs are of course 64 bit.
 A number of hacks have been in the wild for some time and allow you to get around this limitation.
 The most common I’ve seen being running the Chameleon boot loader from a separate drive using legacy boot, Jabbawok created a guide.

 Recently it has become possible, thanks to the excellent work of Tiamo over on the Mac Rumours forum to install Mavericks on the 1,1 without the need for Legacy Boot and additional drives.
 I actually took an alternative route to get Mavericks on to my 1,1 but still required Tiamo’s rewritten boot.efi.